MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-win32-ios-android/android-get-started-with-xsapi-source.md

 ---
-title: Get started with Xbox Live APIs on Android
+title: Including XBL API sources in a project for Android
 author: KevinAsgari
-description: Learn how to add and compile the Xbox Live APIs source in your Android project. ms.author: kevinasg ms.date: 09/21/2018 ms.topic: article
+description: Add and compile the Xbox Live APIs source in your Android project. ms.author: kevinasg ms.date: 09/21/2018 ms.topic: article